lfraileorg/escola-public/README.md

 After you have completed this course, you are probably wondering where to go from here:

-- [GitHub Learning Lab](https://lab.github.com/): self paced courses with instant bot-assisted feedback.
+- [GitHub Learning Lab](https://lab.github.com/): self-paced courses with instant bot-assisted feedback.
 - [Join the open source community](https://github.com/open-source)